-Amanda is our Small Batch Studio Manager and makes limited-release, wheel-thrown, extra special pots.
-On the team since 2014, Amanda is a bonafide East Fork historian and a super-duper nice person who shares what’s been happening in the studio and what’s on the horizon for hand-thrown limited releases.
+Cade is our Small Batch Studio Manager and makes limited-release, wheel-thrown, extra special pots.
+On the team since 2014, Cade is a bonafide East Fork historian and a super-duper nice person who shares what’s been happening in the studio and what’s on the horizon for hand-thrown limited releases.

 Where are you?